Eating disorders in England

 If your child is receiving inpatient care, or intensive day care, there is NHS guidance in the "Addendum – Inpatient and Intensive Day Care extension to the Community Eating disorder guidance".

-Whatever the diagnosis, treatment should follow NICE guidance, which I summarise here.
-For anorexia or bulimia, the treatment offered right away should be a specialised form of family therapy (not general family therapy).
+In the NICE guidelines you'll see that for anorexia or bulimia, the treatment offered right away should be a specialised form of family therapy (not general family therapy).
 It's called anorexia-nervosa-focused family therapy (FT-AN) or bulimia-nervosa-focused (FT-BN).
 If you've heard of Family-Based Treatment (FBT), that's compatible with NICE recommendations.
 The resources on this website and in my book support forms of family treatment as recommended by NICE, and are widely recommended by services in the NHS.
 If you find you are given something very different without good reason, I recommend you challenge this because it could delay your child's recovery.

-My book is frequently recommended by the eating disorders specialist teams
+My book and Bitesize audios are frequently recommended by the eating disorders specialist teams:

 The treatment should be according to NICE guidance – see it here.